 Saxophonist and composer, Barry Cockcroft’s music has received thousands of performances throughout the world and is played regularly in more than 40 countries.
-He is one of the most internationally performed and recorded composers of his generation and his music is repeatedly programmed by some of the world’s finest musicians.
+He is one of the most widely performed and recorded composers of his generation and his music is repeatedly programmed by some of the world’s finest musicians.

 Barry has been concerto soloist with the United States Navy Band and the Scottish Chamber Orchestra.
 He has played with major Australian orchestras and for more than a decade has been a regular guest with the Malaysian Philharmonic.
 Since 2000 he has performed with Perth pianist Adam Pinto in Rompduo.
 Barry has appeared at major events including the Melbourne Festival, the Port Fairy Spring Music Festival, the Brisbane Festival and international saxophone events in Australia, the United Kingdom, Italy, Spain, Canada, Thailand, Belgium, United States and France.

-He is a Selmer Artist and a D’addario International Artist (Rerserve Reeds) and is a member of the International Saxophone Committee, supporting the triennial World Saxophone Congress.
+He is a Selmer Artist and a D’addario International Artist (Rerserve Reeds) and is a long-time member of the International Saxophone Committee, supporting the triennial World Saxophone Congress.

 Barry has given masterclasses at major universities across Australia and at George Mason University (USA), Trinity Laban Conservatoire (UK) and the Paris Conservatoire (France).
 He has adjudicated for the Gisborne International Music Competition (New Zealand), the The Adolphe Sax International Competition (Belgium) and the finals of Symphony Australia Young Performers Awards (Australia).

 Barry studied in Australia with Dr. Peter Clinch for 5 years and for 2 years in Bordeaux France with saxophonists Jacques Net, Marie-Bernadette Charrier and Jean-Marie Londeix.